 2020 wasn’t just a bad year because of the pandemic.
 Multiple substantial trade finance frauds came to light, several of them in Singapore, the major international trade hub.
 And in many cases, the alleged fraud involved double financing.

-Hin Leong Trading collapsed with $3.85 million in debt.
+Hin Leong Trading collapsed with $3.85 billion in debt.
 Its founder has been charged with “instigating” someone to forge a document saying it transferred 1.05 million barrels of gasoil, and the paper was used for a $56 million trade financing.

 Agritrade collapsed with $1.5 billion in debt.
 ING has alleged that Agritrade issued “overlapping” bills of lading to secure trade finance multiple times for the same goods.
 And allegedly, Commerzbank believes that shipments of coal it financed don’t actually exist.